issp-center-dev/Moller/docs/en/source/moller/about/index.rst

 Introduction
 ****************************************************************

-What is moller?
+What is HTP-tools?
 ----------------------------------------------------------------

+In recent years, the use of machine learning for predicting material properties and designing substances (known as materials informatics) has gained considerable attention.
+The accuracy of machine learning depends heavily on the preparation of appropriate training data.
+Therefore, the development of tools and environments for the rapid generation of training data is expected to contribute significantly to the advancement of research in materials informatics.

-moller is provided as part of the HTP-Tools package, designed to support high-throughput computations.
+HTP-Tools is a package which is specifically designed to support high throughput computations.
-It is a tool for generating batch job scripts for supercomputers and clusters, allowing parallel execution of programs under a series of computational conditions, such as parameter parallelism.
-Currently, it supports the supercomputers ohtaka (using the slurm job scheduler) and kugui (using the PBS job scheduler) provided by the Institute for Solid State Physics, University of Tokyo.
+It includes 'moller', a scripting tool for managing large-scale computations on supercomputers and clusters, and 'cif2x', which generates input files for first-principles calculations from cif files. cif2x is compatible with `VASP <https://www.vasp.at>`_ , `Quantum ESPRESSO  <https://www.quantum-espresso.org>`_ , and `OpenMX <http://www.openmx-square.org>`_ with future support for `AkaiKKR <http://kkr.issp.u-tokyo.ac.jp>`_ planned.
+In addition, cif2x allows the generation of multiple input files tailored to specific computational conditions.

+Using HTP tools, researchers can easily perform a large number of first-principles calculations on high-performance computers.
+In the future, there are plans to develop tools that are compatible with various simulation software, such as solvers for quantum lattice models, to further enrich the environment for generating training data for machine learning.

 License
 ----------------------------------------------------------------